 See all of these incredible sights – and more – on the Kakadu Dreaming trip.

 In the Watarrka National Park, just a three-hour drive from Uluru, lies the magnificent King’s Canyon.
-It’s considered one of the best places to visit in the NT, with sandstone walls reaching heights of 300m, red sand dunes and the surprisingly green Garden of Eden.
+It’s considered one of the best places to visit in the Northern Territory, with sandstone walls reaching heights of 300m, red sand dunes and the surprisingly green Garden of Eden.

 It’s a truly unique landscape, and one of the best ways to check it out is to walk the 6km Rim Walk circuit.
 Movie buffs will recognise the iconic ‘Priscilla’s Crack’ on the walk, made world-famous by the Aussie classic The Adventures of Priscilla, Queen of the Desert.